Fish to Eat for Health: Dietitian Advice

 Introducing Kids to Fish

 Early introductions are key for all flavors with kids — fish is no different.
-Having kids try fish at an early age (generally by the age of 1) can set kids them up to enjoy this flavor for years to come.
+Having kids try fish at an early age (generally by the age of one) can set kids them up to enjoy this flavor for years to come.
 Like other foods, it may take several attempts for little ones to accept the taste, but consistency is key.
 Once you introduce fish to your child, make sure you serve it routinely.

 Although fish sticks are commonly considered “kid friendly,” make sure you check the type of fish in the product and watch for sodium and added fat in the breading.
 Check the food label to understand the serving size.
 It’s a good idea to avoid product with more than 400 mg of sodium per serving or more than 3 grams of saturated fat per serving.